BumblebeeBat/FlyingFox/docs/trading.md

-There are 2 ways the blockchain trading is being designed today.
+There are 2 ways the trading is being designed on blockchains today.

 The naive choice looks like this: trading is broken up into multiple independent interactions with the blockchain.
 Creating the market,